-Wake up your eyes with a dozen of our favourite bedrooms featured in past DL issues
+Wake up your eyes with a dozen of our favourite bedroom design ideas featured in past Designlines issues

-3 Use cabin-inspired decor to create a cozy yet rugged feel.
-Bachelors, take notes – this is Canadiana done tastefully.
+Bachelors, take notes – this bedroom design idea is Canadiana done tastefully.
 In this Bay Streeter’s masculine semi-detached – featuring interiors designed by Alison Milne – the bedroom’s feature wall is clad in reclaimed wood from Canadian Salvaged Timber, while a pair of antlers hold court above the bed.

-5 Use colour to set the room apart from nearby spaces.
 Home to two artist-designers, this Victorian apartment is filled with leftovers from their past projects.
-The bedroom was treated with warm grey to play up the crown moulding and to create a subtle separation from the rest of the home.
+The bedroom was treated with warm grey, the idea behind the design was to play up the crown moulding and to create a subtle separation from the rest of the home.

 The bright white bedding and nightstands in Jen and Jill’s master bedroom keeps with the serenity of their west-end town home’s Cecconi Simone-designed interiors and complements the rich, wide plank flooring.
 The calm white palette also directs eyes outside to the private balcony, big enough to seat two and a few plantings.

 Because storage is always in short supply, especially in Victorians, Dubbeldam Architecture + Design cleverly utilized every spare inch throughout this Summerhill home.
 The third-floor master bedroom, for instance, is a vision of uninterrupted white, but almost every wall is a cupboard.